Trump pardons Giuliani, Meadows, others allegedly involved in efforts to overturn 2020 election results, including "false electors"

 A year ago, the Supreme Court turned away Meadows' bid to move to federal court his prosecution in a Georgia case stemming from that alleged effort.

-Word of the latest Trump pardons first came from Politico senior legal affairs reporter Kyle Cheney, who cited Martin's social media post.
+The latest Trump pardons were first reported by Politico's Kyle Cheney, who cited Martin's social media post.